Mathématique: Lantean Dream Team: Part 2

 He recognizes her.

 Sheppard’s mouth goes dry.
-The stone in his hand wails for its waiting port.
+The stone in his palm wails for its waiting port.

 With effort, he curls his hand to his chest and stands, backing away from the chair.
 “You.”